Availability & Curtailment

-Welcome to the University of Arizona's renewable power forecasting website.
+Welcome to the University of Arizona Department of Hydrology and Atmospheric Sciences renewable power forecasting website.

-You're seeing this text because your browser is not compatible with our site -- most likely because you're using Internet Explorer 8 or earlier.
+You're seeing this text because something went wrong loading the page.
+It could be a problem on our end or it could be a problem with your browser.
+Please contact Will Holmgren (firstname.lastname@example.org) with questions.
 We recommend using Chrome to view our site.
 Recent versions of Internet Explorer and Firefox will also work with our site.

-Welcome to the University of Arizona Renewable Energy Network's public data page.
+Welcome to the University of Arizona Department of Hydrology and Atmospheric Sciences public data page.

 Select a data source using the menus above.